 - It’s often treated with PGRs like many cultivated plants, so its growth habit will sometimes change noticeably over the first few months after buying it.

-- It seems likely to be a hybrid of or a different species from the T. fluminensis (synonym T. albiflora) that it’s sold as.
+- It’s a different species from the T. fluminensis (synonym T. albiflora) that it’s often sold as.

 Individually, those facts are all the product of very normal and common occurrences.